-For access to HeritageQuest and Universal Class, you will need a library card from your local public library.
+For access to Universal Class, you will need a library card from your local public library.
 Use your borrower barcode to access these products from your local library’s website, or from the Vermont Online Library Portal.

 The Gale Cengage databases allow the users to share their location directly through their browser or they use a technology called Geo-IP that figures out if the IP address of the computer, tablet, or other device is an IP address know to originate within Vermont.
 If you share your location or once your IP address is identified as originating within Vermont, you will be ready to start using the Gale Cengage databases accessible to the VOL library member that is closest to you.
 In the event your local library is not identified when you share your location or by Geo-IP, you will be able to find a listing for your home library.

 I am a Vermonter, but I am traveling outside of Vermont.
 Can I still access the VOL resources?